Contact

 Primary Interests

-As Extension faculty based full time at the UMass Amherst Gloucester Marine Station (GMS), Katie's work focuses on bridging university capacity and strategies at the intersection of sustainable fisheries & seafood, climate resilience, marine ecology, and blue economy.
+As Extension faculty based full time at the UMass Amherst Gloucester Marine Station (GMS), Katie's work focuses on bridging university capacity and strategies at the intersection of sustainable fisheries & seafood, climate resilience, marine ecology, and blue economy & regional economic development.
 The research and implementation approaches developed at GMS are demonstrating application opportunities for other North-of-Boston and New England geographies and at broader scales.
 Working with a team of faculty and stakeholders, we are re-envisioning what GMS can be for our faculty and students, and for local and regional partnerships and places.

-A landscape ecologist by training, Katie's professional experience has spanned conservation policy advocacy, local and regional green infrastructure applications and community engagement, climate change research and adaptation, and managing coastal conservation planning and implementation strategies.
-The common thread through these experiences has been Katie's ability to connect people, connect project strategies to achieve meaningful outcomes, to lead teams, and and build partnerships around common goals.
+Katie's professional experience has spanned conservation policy, local and regional green infrastructure applications and community engagement, climate change research and adaptation, and managing coastal conservation planning and implementation strategies.
+The common thread through these experiences has been Katie's ability to connect people, connect project strategies to achieve meaningful outcomes, to lead teams, and to build partnerships around common goals.

 Current Integrated Research & Extension Areas of Focus

-- Gloucester Marine Station: Resilience Research & Demonstration Area: The UMass Amherst Gloucester Marine Station uses its expansive waterfront location, exceptional interdisciplinary faculty, and broad support network, to advance the science and practice of coastal and marine resilience; train the next generation of scientists; and support regional economic development.
-A $4.2 million joint infrastructure investment from the Commonwealth of Massachusetts and UMass is a first step in launching new faculty and student opportunities.
+• Gloucester Marine Station: Resilience Research & Demonstration Area: The UMass Amherst Gloucester Marine Station uses its expansive waterfront location, exceptional interdisciplinary faculty, and broad support network, to advance the science and practice of coastal and marine resilience; train the next generation of scientists; and support regional economic development.
+A joint infrastructure investment from the Commonwealth of Massachusetts and UMass is a first step in launching enhanced ocean-front facility for the next generation of marine and coastal scientists and leaders.

 Recent Publications and Reports